telefonicaid/fiware-orion/doc/manuals/devel/semaphores.md

 ## Transaction ID semaphore
 The *transaction ID semaphore* resides in `lib/common/sem.cpp` and its semaphore variable is `transSem`.
 The functions to take/give the semaphore are  `transSemTake()` and `transSemGive()`.

-Each REST request that Orion receives is given a unique **transaction ID**:
+Each REST request that Orion receives is given a unique **transaction ID**.

-To ensure a unique identifier of the transaction, the `startTime` down to milliseconds of the broker is used as prefix (to almost guarantee its uniqueness among brokers) Furthermore, a running number is appended for the transaction.
+To ensure a unique identifier of the transaction, the `startTime` of the broker (down to milliseconds) is used as prefix (to almost guarantee its uniqueness among brokers).
+Also, a running number for the transaction is appended to the identifier.

 A 32 bit signed number is used, so its max value is 0x7FFFFFFF (2,147,483,647).
 If the running number overflows, a millisecond is added to the start time of the broker.
 As the running number starts from 1 again after overflow, we need this to distinguish the first transaction after a running number overflow from the VERY first transaction (as both will have running number 1).
 Imagine that the start time of the broker is XXXXXXXXX.123: